Let’s Talk About the ‘B’ Word

 The #1 personality trait that most people lack is healthy boundaries.

-It’s always fun when I begin with a new client, and I say with a big smile, “Now we’re going to talk about the ‘B’ word.
-I watch as their eyes widen, and the look of curiosity comes over their face as they wonder what I’m going to say next.
+It’s always fun when I begin with a new client, and I say with a big smile, “Now we’re going to talk about the ‘B’ word.”
+I watch as their eyes widen, and a look of curiosity comes over their face as they wonder what I will say next.

 I tell them it’s BOUNDARIES!
 We’re going to talk about healthy boundaries.
 We both have a good laugh as we begin the journey.

 Why are boundaries important?
 Because if you lack healthy boundaries, you’re most likely putting your health at risk and compromising in other areas of your life, including your career, finances, and relationships.
 You’re sacrificing your happiness for someone else’s.